 The Slides feature allows you to use slides during a presentation.
 You can upload slides files in .pdf and .pptx formats to present in a stream instead of just screen sharing a presentation.
 The slides files can be up to 100MB and currently, only static images will be shown.

 You can upload slides from the Slides icon on the left sidebar of the web-based production tool page which includes all of your production elements such as guest speakers, videos, and images.
 Click the Slides panel, and upload any files in .pdf or .pptx format.

 💡Tip: If you selected the wrong file and it starts uploading, click the (X) icon that appears in the placeholder to cancel the upload.

 Once a slide is added to a scene, both the broadcaster and any guest added to the scene have the ability to navigate backwards and forward through the slide deck.

 Any users added to the scene will appear in a picture-in-picture alongside the slides deck, which can be hidden by turning off their video feed.
 The broadcaster can also go to Controls > Hide speakers to hide the camera view.

 For a more advanced setup, Livestream Studio for Windows and Mac includes numerous features to help you accomplish this.
 One software license is included with a Vimeo Premium, Advanced membership; two licenses are included with an Enterprise account with the Events feature added plan.

 To bring your screen in as a source in Livestream Studio, you can use one of the following methods:

-- Add the presenter as a Remote Guest (recommended).
-This works very similarly to the screen sharing feature in the Browser-Based Encoder, and it does not require the presenting computer to be connected to your network or even in the same location, making this most likely the simplest solution.
+- Add the presenter as a Remote Guest (recommended): This works very similarly to the screen-sharing feature in the web-based production tool, and it does not require the presenting computer to be connected to your network or even in the same location, making this most likely the simplest solution.